VD44/RNN-Components/README.md

 # Better RNN Components
-Tensorflow RNN components implemented keeping mathematical logic as visible as possible.
+Tensorflow RNN components implemented such that mathematical logic is as visible as possible.

 ## Contents
 * [RNN CELLS](#rnn-cells)